Tutorial: Get started creating in the Power BI service

 Q&A searches for an answer and displays the answer as a card visualization.

-4. At the top right, select Pin visual and pin the visualization to the Financial Sample dashboard.
+4. At the top right, select Pin visual and pin the visualization to your financial sample dashboard.

 Screenshot that shows how to pin the Q&A answer visualization to a dashboard.

 5. Try another question in the Q&A box.
-Enter total profit by country.
+Enter total profit by country as a map.

 Screenshot of the Q&A map visualization of the Financial Sample data for total profit by country and region.

-6. Pin the country/region map visualization to the Financial Sample dashboard.
+6. Pin the country/region map visualization to your financial sample dashboard.

 7. In the success dialog, select Go to dashboard to view the newly pinned tiles on your dashboard.